mgrybyk/chrome-headless/README.md

 ## Updates

-Image updates after one week of every new Chrome release according to [Chrome Release Timeline](https://www.chromestatus.com/features/schedule).
+The image updates every week on Tuesday.

 ## Build